deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 * Fill in the create page fields as follows:
   * `Name` should contain created repository name, e.g. `d8-proxy`
   * `Repository Connectors / HTTP` or `Repository Connectors / HTTPS` should contain dedicated port for created repository, e.g. `8123` or other
-  * Consider disabling `Allow anonymous docker pull` - it should be enabled only if you are planning to allow unrestricted access to repository
+  * `Allow anonymous docker pull` should be enabled in order for Bearer-token authentication to [work](https://help.sonatype.com/repomanager3/system-configuration/user-authentication#UserAuthentication-security-realms), however anonymous access [won't be working](https://help.sonatype.com/repomanager3/nexus-repository-administration/formats/docker-registry/docker-authentication#DockerAuthentication-UnauthenticatedAccesstoDockerRepositories) unless it was explicitly enabled in Settings -> Security -> Anonymous Access and `anonymous` user was granted access rights to created repository
   * `Remote storage` should be set to `https://registry.deckhouse.io/`
   * `Auto blocking enabled` and `Not found cache enabled` could be disabled for debugging purposes, otherwise it should be enabled
   * `Maximum Metadata Age` should be set to 0